On the propagation of gravitational waves in matter-filled Bianchi I universe: The unperturbed background metric and field equations

 Substituting these expressions for $ a(t) $ and $ b(t) $ in equations \eqref{2}, we find that

-which implies that the matter content is a stiff fluid \cite{SHAMIR1507}.
-This expression also indicates that $ n=-1/2 $ for vacuum solutions where $ \rho_0(t) = p_0(t)= 0 $. \\
+which represents a stiff fluid \cite{SHAMIR1507}.
+This expression also indicates that $ n=-1/2 $ for vacuum solutions where $ \rho_0(t) = p_0(t)= 0 $.

-A stiff perfect fluid is characterised by its equation of state:
+We know that the equation of state of a stiff perfect fluid is given by :

 This is the extreme relativistic limit for a perfect fluid, when the speed of sound becomes equal to that of light.
 This was first suggested by Zel'dovich \cite{ZELD}, who considered the early universe to be composed of a cold gas of baryons behaving like a stiff fluid.
 Its governing equations have the same characteristics as that of the gravitational field \cite{WESSON}.
 After the cosmic explosion, when the universe was characterised by high densities, the matter content could have been stiff \cite{ZELD, BARROW, CHAVANIS}.
 Various aspects of Bianchi I spacetimes containing stiff fluid have been mentioned in \cite{BALI2}, \cite{BANERJEE}.
 Since the stiff fluid in the FLRW universe exhibits faster decrease in density than radiation and matter, it plays a significant role in the early phase.
 This helped Dutta and Scherrer \cite{DS} to numerically compute the effect of the stiff fluid density on the primordial abundances of light elements.
-The propagation of GWs into flat, open and closed FLRW universes (ahead of the waves) filled with stiff fluid was investigated in \cite{GRIF1}-\cite{GRIF4}.
 Although GWs propagating through dust or through fluids with a realistic equation of state are somewhat problematic to examine, exact radiative solutions can be found if the medium is considered as a stiff fluid \cite{GRIF1}-\cite{AG}.
-In certain models with self-interacting dark matter components, the self interaction is mediated by vector mesons via minimal coupling and its energy resembles a stiff fluid \cite{STIELE}.
 In \cite{MATHEW2}, the effective equation-of-state of the Zel'dovich fluid is shown to start evolving from stiff nature, pass through a pressure-less state and eventually tend towards de Sitter epoch.
 The fluid when combined with decaying vacuum energy \cite{MATHEW3} yields the age of the universe in agreement with the observations.